 We may have to spend some time searching for the grizzly bears or simply wait and see.
-During this time we often have a snack.
-Depending on the tides we may have to leave even if we don't find any bears and look for other wildlife and some beautiful scenery in Knight Inlet and return to the bears later.
+During this time, we often have a snack.
+Depending on the tides, we may have to leave even if we don't find any bears and look for other wildlife and some beautiful scenery in Knight Inlet and return to the bears later.
 We will decide as soon as we know "what's going on".

-We cannot guarantee sightings but so far we have seen bears on 9 out of 10 tours.
+We cannot guarantee sightings, but so far, we have seen bears on 9 out of 10 tours.
 We spend as much time with the bears as possible or requested.
 We will decide together when we are ready to leave the bears behind.

 We will also spend time in the Broughton Archipelago.
-This is where we keep our eyes open for humpback whales, killer whales, minke whales, dolphins, sea lions and bald eagles and we will spend as much time as possible enjoying, watching and photographing the wildlife.
+This is where we keep our eyes open for humpback whales, killer whales, minke whales, dolphins, sea lions and bald eagles, and we will spend as much time as possible enjoying, watching and photographing the wildlife.

-One of the biggest advantages of this tour is that we are not on a schedule, if "things are happening" we are not leaving!
+One of the biggest advantages of this tour is that we are not on a schedule.
+If "things are happening," we are not leaving!

-You will be surprised how fast the day goes, normally we stay out for over 10 hours if the wildlife cooperates but we stayed out as much as 15 hours before (only if my guests agree!).
+You will be surprised how fast the day goes, normally, we stay out for over 10 hours if the wildlife cooperates, but we stayed out as much as 15 hours before (only if my guests agree!).

-If you need to be home early then we also can shorten the tour.
+If you need to be home early then, we also can shorten the tour.

-So far we haven't gone a day without seeing something very special.
+So far, we haven't gone a day without seeing something very special.
 Even when we did not see bears, there was always something else to make it an incredible day.
-I never had anyone disappointed or not happy and I sure want to keep it that way😀.
+I never had anyone disappointed or not happy, and I sure want to keep it that way😀.

-It is an individual and private tour with a maximum of 4 guests and you decide where we will spend your time.
-We are flexible and cater to your desires although we have a rough outline for the day based on our experience.
+It is an individual and private tour with a maximum of 4 guests, and you decide where we will spend your time.
+We are flexible and cater to your desires, although we have a rough outline for the day based on our experience.

-Please understand that this is not a "learning photography" tour, the day is too busy BUT Rolf will share as much of his knowledge, tricks and tips with you as possible and also answers your question, no matter if photography related or not.
+Please understand that this is not a "learning photography" tour, the day is too busy, BUT Rolf will share as much of his knowledge, tricks and tips with you as possible and also answers your question, no matter if photography is related or not.
 You still will learn a lot about photography!

 Knight Inlet is the longest inlet (fjord) along the British Columbia coast and is also part of the Great Bear Rainforest.
-It is very scenic and full of wildlife but it also can be a bit unpredictable at times.
+It is very scenic and full of wildlife, but it also can be a bit unpredictable at times.

-If the winds are too strong we might not go into Knight Inlet and stay more protected.
-It normally wouldn't be a safety issue but it can be uncomfortable fighting wind, tides and waves.
+If the winds are too strong, we might not go into Knight Inlet and stay more protected.
+It normally wouldn't be a safety issue, but it can be uncomfortable fighting wind, tides and waves.

-In case of high wind predictions we will make a decision TOGETHER if we cancel the tour OR do the Broughton Archipelago photo tour instead, The Broughton is very sheltered and offers almost everything BUT chances to see grizzly bears are slim.
+In case of high wind predictions, we will make a decision TOGETHER if we cancel the tour OR do the Broughton Archipelago photo tour instead.
+The Broughton is very sheltered and offers almost everything BUT chances to see grizzly bears are slim.